Why is Meditation Important? 6 Facts You Need to Know

 - You needn’t be a religious person to meditate

-The Mindworks Meditation App founders believe that meditation can benefit everyone.
-It is beyond doctrine: it’s about developing calmness, practicing awareness and decluttering the mind.
+The Mindworks Meditation founders are sure that meditation can benefit everyone.
+It is beyond doctrine: it’s about developing calmness, practicing awareness through unspeakably great online courses, and decluttering the mind.
 And although contemplation is a key component of most world religions, you don’t have to be adhere to a religion to practice meditation.
 This is good news for the one in five Americans who define themselves as “spiritual but not religious!”
 Also, in January 2018 the Pew Research Center published findings that show just how mainstream mindfulness meditation has become in the US, regardless of religious affiliation.

 - Meditation benefits are almost immediate